Kinnettles Castle: Refurbishment

 Kinnettles Castle, formerly Kinnettles House is owned by Clarenco LLP and operated under the AmaZing Venues brand name.
 The house was purchased in March 2011, the previous owners (who owned the Castle for 3 years) oversaw an extensive refurbishment, transforming the building from a training centre into a boutique hotel.

 Since work was completed, the main body of the castle has been converted into a nine bedroom hotel.
 The old Gate Lodge at the entrance to the property has also been converted into a two bedroom standalone holiday cottage.

 Awards

-Since re-opening as a hotel, Kinnettles Castle has been awarded a 5 star exclusive use rating from Visit Scotland in both 2013 and 2014.
+Since re-opening as a hotel, Kinnettles Castle has been awarded a 5 star exclusive use rating from VisitScotland in both 2013 and 2014.
+It was then sold to a private equity group who announced its permanent closure in August 2026.